Archer County, Texas: Dairy industry

 Archer County is one of the more prominent areas of dairy product production in Texas.
 The two southeastern Archer County cities of Scotland and Windthorst have 37 functioning dairy farms nearby as of 2019.
 The dairy industry moved to the area in the early 1900s and has persisted through the years.
 Though this area has many operating dairies, the number of dairy cattle makes up a fractions of the numbers that are raised in the other dairy pockets of Texas such as Dalhart/Dumas and the Stephenville area.
 Every dairy farm in the Scotland/Windthorst area is family owned, and this is from where most of the economy of the two cities derives.

 Politics

 Archer County is represented in the Texas House of Representatives by Republican James Frank, a businessman from Wichita Falls.

 Archer County is heavily Republican, and has voted for the presidential candidate of that party in every election since 1980.

+Archer County is located within District 69 of the Texas House of Representatives.
+Archer County is located within District 30 of the Texas Senate.